SmartEst74/KISS/README.md

 ## Usage

-To start the KuCoin Tracker service:
+To start the KISS service:

 ```bash
 cargo run